thedenisnikulin/poc_p2p_blockchain_project/README.md

 1. waits for client to connect,
 2. accepts connection,
 3. adds client to list of clients (= list of peers),
-4. broadcast this list to all the clients (let clients know about new client),
+4. broadcasts the list to all the clients (lets clients know about new client),
 5. listens to client messages
 - Client:
 1. connects to the server
-2. let user interact with program logic (i.e. blockchain)
+2. lets user interact with the program logic (i.e. blockchain and networking)
 3. listens to server messages

 ***The core logic lies in two concepts: Peer and SuperPeer***